blekr/new-sequelize-restful/README.md

 1. Import new-sequelize-restful module
 2. Route your path, e.g. '/api/staff', to new Restful(sequelize)).route()
-3. By default, the route should has this format: "/whatever-string/model-name" or "/whatever-string/model-name/id".
-Examples:
+3. By default, the route should has this format: <br>"/whatever-string/model-name" <br>or <br>"/whatever-string/model-name/id". <br>Examples:
 "/api/staff", "/api/staff/1"